-If you are injured on the job, it is important for you to report the accident to your employer as soon as possible.
+If you are injured on the job, for example in a ladder accident, roofing accident, or construction site accident, it is important for you to report the accident to your employer as soon as possible.
 Timely notification to the appropriate persons must occur within 30 days of the accident or your workers’ compensation claim will be denied.
 No later than seven days after your employer learns of your work-related injuries, he or she must in-turn notify the company’s work-comp insurance carrier of your job-related accident or illness.
 Should your employer fail to report your injury claim, you can notify the appropriate government agency and ask for free legal assistance.
 This would also be an opportune time for you to seek the advice of an experienced workers’ compensation attorney to determine the best legal actions for your case.

 The number of regulatory procedures to follow when filing a work-comp claim can intimidate any injured worker, just adding to his or her confusion.
 We’ve listed some of the standard employee actions to consider when faced with a claim for payment of work-comp benefits (or workers’ compensation disability):